torvalds/linux/Documentation/driver-api/md/md-cluster.rst

  This combines two elements of functionality.

- Firstly, it will check if any node is currently resyncing anything in a given range of sectors.
+ Firstly, it will check if any yesde is currently resyncing anything in a given range of sectors.
 If any resync is found, then the caller will avoid writing or read-balancing in that range.

- Secondly, while node recovery is happening it reports that all areas are resyncing for READ requests.
-This avoids races between the cluster-filesystem and the cluster-RAID handling a node failure.
+ Secondly, while yesde recovery is happening it reports that all areas are resyncing for READ requests.
+This avoids races between the cluster-filesystem and the cluster-RAID handling a yesde failure.

 6.7 add_new_disk_start(), add_new_disk_finish(), new_disk_ack()
 ---------------------------------------------------------------